 Low ticket offers are great but they are not a silver bullet if you haven’t got solid foundations.

-For example, if you’re a weight loss coach and you want to create a tiny offer to help people lose weight, you’re not going to start with a mindset course as your front end offer because most people dont realise that mindset is the missing piece to them losing weight.
+For example, if you’re a weight loss coach and you want to create a tiny offer to help people lose weight, you’re not going to start with a mindset course as your front-end offer because most people don’t realize that mindset is the missing piece to them losing weight.

 You’re going to offer them the things THEY think they need.
-A shopping plan, a meal plan, your secret formula to lose 5 kilos in 10 days!
+A shopping plan, a meal plan, your secret formula to losing 5 kilos in 10 days!